Skip to main content

 You already do this.
 We just turn it into a record.

 Many fleet owners already run a daily machine-status sheet: working, faulty, not needed, moved, or parked.
-Security may also log what leaves and enters the gate.

 The problem is that this does not automatically become utilisation, rental income, idle cost, maintenance exposure, or redeployment intelligence.